The Eternal Champion (novel): Plot summary

 The war continues for a year, during which Erekosë compromises his morals and suppresses his dreams and memories of other lives as the Eternal Champion.
 Eventually, the last Eldren outpost is Loos Ptokai.
 The night before the outpost comes under siege, Prince Arjavh allows Erekosë to visit Ermizahd, as the two love each other.
-Falling asleep in Loos Ptokai, he dreams again about being the Eternal Champion but now sees a larger scope, realizing all of humanity is often trapped in eternal struggle.
+Falling asleep in Loos Ptokai, he dreams again about being the Eternal Champion but now realises all of humanity is often trapped in eternal struggle.
 Deciding to make one last attempt at peace rather than genocide, Erekosë returns with his army to Necranal.
 Princess Iolinda commands he be taken prisoner, but he escapes to Loos Ptokai.
 Soon, the humans attack the outpost.
 At first, the Eldren still refuse to use their ancient war machines, but Erekosë convinces Arjavh that not doing so will mean the Eldren will be completely wiped out.
 Using the ancient technology, Erekosë destroys the army of Necranal, ending the war.

-Despite his earlier reluctance to commit genocide, Erekosë kills the humans in Necranal following the conclusion of the war.
-He then tracks down and kills any remaining survivors.
-Finally, when it seems all of humanity is gone, he returns to Ermizahd and marries her, hoping this world will finally know peace.
+After destroying the human army, he proceeds to kill every human being on the planet.
+Then he returns to Loos Ptokai, marries Ermizhad, and knows peace, at least for a time.